 Laila Mameesh, flute Scott Pastor, clarinet Thomas Hubel, trumpet Joshua Dunsford, trombone Diego Bustamante, keyboards Peter Altamura, electric bass Fernando Lozano, percussion Micah Vogel, violin Sabrina Boggs, violin Anne Plescia, viola Laura Robb Martín, violoncello Tristen Collinsworth, electronics/bassoon Andrew Lu, conductor

 Jenna Diebert, vocals; Nico Peruzzi, conductor; Tyler Golding, percussion; Ryan Clark, drums; Zachary Zumstein, viola; Jonathan Ivy, violoncello; Yuki Nagase, bass; William Peralta, bass

 Behind the scenes

-Braydon Ross, education/development coordinator
+Braydon Ross, artistic director

 Andrew Conklin is a composer, songwriter, singer, and multi-instrumentalist who makes music that engages both with American vernacular idioms and contemporary classical practices.
 He has appeared as a composer or performer throughout the United States and Europe, and his music has garnered recognition from diverse voices spanning the worlds of popular and classical music.